cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 Known issues:
 -AI strenght is depending on map layout.
 Some maps it's still not good.
 Other maps its almost impossible to beat.
+-Tech stealing: The human player has to re-deploy the Construction Yard to MCV and back to unlock all stolen tech.
+Also for the War Factory.
+(Or you have to build a extra one)

 Greetings, have fun and don't forget to rate my mod.